How to Switch from a Non-Tech Background to a Tech Job in Macon

 (Up)

-What are some transferable skills from a non-tech background that are useful for tech jobs in Macon?
+What transferable skills from a non-tech background are valuable for tech jobs in Macon?

-Local resources include coding bootcamps like Nucamp, tech programs at Central Georgia Technical College, Oconee Fall Line Technical College, and Southern Crescent Technical College, and free online learning resources from public libraries.
+Macon offers valuable resources such as coding bootcamps like Nucamp, community college programs at Central Georgia Technical College, and online learning resources through public libraries.

-What should I focus on when preparing for tech job interviews in Macon?
+How should one prepare for tech job interviews in Macon?

 You may be interested in the following topics as well: